sous-chefs/kafka/README.md

 ### Platform

 * Debian 7.2.0
-* Ubuntu 13.10
+* Ubuntu 12.04 & 13.10
 * CentOS 6.5
 * Fedora 18

-Might work on other platforms / releases, but these are the ones that are included in `.kitchen.yml`, so YMMV.
+Might work on other platforms / versions, but these are the ones that are included in `.kitchen.yml`, so YMMV.
 For some reason the `java` cookbook does not set the correct java path on Fedora 19 and 20, which is why Fedora 18 is used rather than the 19 or 20 releases.